Lufthummel/scopes/README.md

 These scopes are intended as components that can be used by developers to implement scope capabilities in their video or image solutions.
-The scopes are used during color correction and grading stage and provides valuable information of what needs to be corrected or adjusted.
+The scopes are typically used during color correction and grading stage and provides valuable information of what needs to be corrected or adjusted.

-The scopes are professional grade using standard BT.601 and BT.709 as well as linear luma conversion, but is limited to 8-bit due to browser limitations.
+The scopes are professional grade using standard BT.709, BT.2020 and BT.601 as well as linear luma conversion, but is limited to 8-bit values due to browser limitations.

 The scope package includes Histogram, Waveform, RGB Parade and Vector scopes.